Extreme Rules (2015): Storylines

-The card consisted of eight matches, including one on the Kickoff pre-show.
-The matches resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines between the characters played out on WWE's primary television programs, Monday Night Raw and SmackDown.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown.

 At WrestleMania 31, John Cena defeated Rusev to win the United States Championship, marking Rusev's first defeat since appearing on WWE's main roster.
 On the April 2 episode of SmackDown, Rusev invoked his rematch clause to face Cena for the title at the event.
-On the April 13 episode of Raw, following Cena's title defense against Bad News Barrett, Rusev attacked Cena with a chain and Lana revealed that the match between Cena and Rusev would be a Russian Chain match.
+On the April 13 episode of Raw, following Cena's title defense, Rusev attacked Cena with a chain and Lana revealed that the match between Cena and Rusev would be a Russian Chain match.

-At WrestleMania 31, Bad News Barrett had lost his Intercontinental Championship in a 7-man ladder match.
+At WrestleMania 31, Bad News Barrett had lost his Intercontinental Championship in a seven-man ladder match.
 In the following week, Barrett repeatedly attacked the new champion, Daniel Bryan, during and after matches and invoked his rematch clause for Extreme Rules.
 However, when Bryan was declared unable to compete due to an injury, Barrett was instead given a match against Neville on the event's Kickoff pre-show.

 At WrestleMania 31, Randy Orton defeated Seth Rollins.
 Later that night, Rollins cashed in his Money in the Bank contract during the scheduled WWE World Heavyweight Championship match between Brock Lesnar and Roman Reigns and pinned Reigns to win his first WWE World Heavyweight title.
 On the April 6 episode of Raw, Orton defeated Ryback and Reigns in a triple threat match to face Rollins for the title at the event.
-On the April 13 episode of Raw, Orton defeated Tyson Kidd and Cesaro in a Handicap match to earn the right to choose a stipulation, while Rollins defeated Kane to also earn the right to choose a stipulation.
+On the April 13 episode of Raw, Orton defeated Tyson Kidd and Cesaro in a handicap match to earn the right to choose a stipulation, while Rollins defeated Kane to also earn the right to choose a stipulation.
 Rollins chose to ban Orton's finisher, the RKO, while Orton made the match a Steel Cage match.
-On the April 20 episode of Raw, Triple H announced that Kane will be the gatekeeper to the cage for this match at the event.
+On the April 20 episode of Raw, Triple H announced that Kane would be the gatekeeper to the cage for this match at the event.